 And we've seen appalling cover-ups of grooming gangs in Britain, you know, girls as young as 12 being systematically raped.

-And no national inquiry.
+And no national inquiry, it's been covered up.

-So there is a group of people who have essentially taken over our institutions with a particular worldview and they don't want to be challenged, which is why we're seeing free speech being suppressed, because they don't want people to know just how badly wrong it's going.
+So there is a group of people who have essentially taken over our institutions with a particular worldview, and they don't want to be challenged, which is why we're seeing free speech being suppressed, because they don't want people to know just how badly wrong it's going.

 And I think all of these problems are connected.